Listen To This Post

 - Letting customers know this is all the same product, just different colors.

-Time on Page is just that, how long a customer spends on a page before buying or bouncing (leaving).
+So, time on Page is just that, how long a customer spends on a page before buying or bouncing (leaving – coming up in 18).

 So what’s the idea?
 2 things.